Home

 Cylinder head gaskets seal oil galleries in the engine block.
 This allows circulation without an oil or coolant leak.
 But if the head gasket leaks, it can dump oil directly into the cylinders and engine.

-Note: Like the head gasket, the valve cover gasket also helps prevent oil leaks.
+NOTE: Like the head gasket, the valve cover gasket also helps prevent oil leaks.

 6. Oil Filter Cap Leak

+The oil filter cap covers the opening through which you fill the engine.
 But if the cap is worn out or loose, engine oil can flow onto the surface of the engine and burn.

 7. High Oil Pressure

 Oil can flood the engine due to high oil pressure (a potential symptom of excess oil or a Powertrain Control Module defect).
+And when this oil falls on the cylinders, it burns.

 Now, let’s see what happens if you don’t address these issues promptly.